 Net cash used in investing activities primarily relates to payments made for the acquisition of our real estate investments including payments for pending acquisitions and capital expenditures at our properties.
-Net cash used in investing activities decreased \$434.6 million for the six months ended June 30, 2016 compared to the same period in 2015, primarily due to less acquisition activity.
+Net cash from investing activities primarily relates to collections of our real estate loans receivable.
+Net cash used in investing activities decreased \$443.6 million for the nine months ended September 30, 2016 compared to the same period in 2015, primarily due to less acquisition activity.
 The factors that contributed to the change between the two periods are summarized below.

-- We paid \$8.0 million in capital expenditures at our operating properties. - We made real estate loans of \$3.0 million and received proceeds from the collection of real estate loans receivable of \$9.6 million - We received distributions in excess of equity of earnings from our unconsolidated entity of \$1.8 million, resulting from the sale of @1377.
+- We paid \$13.0 million in capital expenditures at our operating properties. - We made real estate loans of \$5.9 million and received proceeds from the collection of real estate loans receivable of \$28.8 million - We received distributions in excess of equity of earnings from our unconsolidated entity of \$2.0 million, resulting from the sale of @1377. - We had an increase in restricted cash of \$1.4 million primarily related to escrows required by several of our outstanding mortgage loans.

-- We had cash outflows of \$431.3 million related to our acquisition of four real estate investments. - We paid \$1.7 million in capital expenditures at our operating properties and paid \$3.9 million in capital expenditures at our multi-family development projects in Houston, Texas and Miami, Florida. - We made real estate loans of \$7.3 million and received proceeds from the collection of real estate loans receivable of \$13.8 million - We had an increase in restricted cash of \$7.2 million primarily related to escrows required by several of our outstanding mortgage loans.
+- We had cash outflows of \$431.2 million related to our acquisition of four real estate investments. - We paid \$3.6 million in capital expenditures at our operating properties and paid \$4.9 million in capital expenditures at our multi-family development projects in Houston, Texas and Miami, Florida. - We made real estate loans of \$10.3 million and received proceeds from the collection of real estate loans receivable of \$17.6 million - We had an increase in restricted cash of \$1.7 million primarily related to escrows required by several of our outstanding mortgage loans.